My Real World Experience:

 I spent many many hours doing side by side comparisons of different POC radios to use daily in my small business.
-All the manufactures are buying advertising space on social media touting themselves as the best fit for your needs, but I had no experience in using these devices and buying some would cost a fair amount of money in the hope the one I picked would fit my needs.
-Well, I have purchased both and used both in the field as a service mechanic in a heavy industrial setting and I offer my opinion to help guide you as a consumer to choose what fits your individual need.
+All the manufactures are buying advertising space on social media touting themselves as the best fit for your needs, but I had no experience in using these devices and buying them would cost a fair amount of money upfront in the hope that the one I picked would fit my needs.
+Well, I have purchased both Rapid Radio and POCLink and used in the field as a service mechanic in a heavy industrial setting and I offer my opinion to help guide you as a consumer to choose what fits your individual need.

 Rapid Radio: